 Buying a new home is an exciting time but can also be quite daunting as there is a lot of paperwork and legal fees associated with purchasing a property.
-This article by our panel solicitors Direction Law, aims to help you get a better understanding of what conveyancing fees are involved and what each of them mean for you and your finances during the buying process.
+This article by our panel solicitors Direction Law, aims to help you get a better understanding of what conveyancing fees are involved and what each of them means for you and your finances during the buying process.

 When purchasing a shared ownership property (or any property for that matter), you will need to instruct a solicitor to act on your behalf.
 It's helpful to get a few quotations from different firms for a comparison of costs, but it is important to look beyond the “headline fee” to find out what each solicitor is actually charging for their services.

 What fees should you expect in your quotation?

 - Legal Fees – this is the fee the solicitor charges for their services.
 This can differ depending on the purchase price of the property and whether it is leasehold or freehold.

 - Bank Transfer fees - this is a fee for organising the bank transfer of the purchase monies to the seller.

 - Preparing Stamp Duty Land Tax (SDLT) form - HMRC must be notified about property transactions on a Stamp Duty Land Tax (SDLT) return.
 Your solicitor will do this on your behalf and charge a fee for doing so.